sahiliamsso/docs/source/developer-guide/oxtrust-eclipse.md

 ## Overview

-This section of the document discussed about building OxTrust using Eclipse.
-This guide could be followed by developers and architects to code and customize OxTrust.
+This section of the document discusses how to build oxTrust using Eclipse.
+This guide can be followed by developers and architects to code and customize oxTrust.

-## Building OxTrust With Eclipse
+## Building oxTrust With Eclipse
 !!!
-Note,
+Note
-    this installation procedure assumes you have a local VM running Gluu Server CE.
+    this installation procedure assumes you have a local VM running an instance of the Gluu Server CE.

-Gluu CE installation is discussed under [Installation Guide](../installation-guide/install/#install-gluu-server-package) of this document.
+Gluu CE installation is discussed in the [Installation Guide](../installation-guide/install/#install-gluu-server-package).

-Testing and Beta release could be found under [Beta Release](https://ox.gluu.org/doku.php?id=qa:platforms )
+Testing and Beta release can be found here: [Beta Release](https://ox.gluu.org/doku.php?id=qa:platforms )

 ### Summary
 Here is a quick summary: